Discover more from Weekend Wisdom - Dan Isaacman

-I think of the times I put so much work into something, only to discard it when it's 90% completed.
+I think of the times I put so much work into something, only to discard it at 90%.

 So much remains un-”done”.

-There is nothing wrong with having high-standards and striving towards perfection, but the toxicity arises when we wait until something is perfect to realease it.
+There is nothing wrong with having high-standards and striving towards perfection, but toxicity arises when we wait until something is perfect to release it.

-In most cases, all you needed to do was go live with the idea and then improve, iterate, and edit it over time.
+In most cases, go live with the idea and then improve, iterate, and edit it over time.

 This fear to go live stems from 3 main influences: